rm3web/rm3/docs/admin.md

 **Note: You probably don't want to turn on caching right now.**

 You want to put a proxy in front of rm3, nginx or Apache.
+The proxy is there to handle static resources (the files for the scheme, as well as the static blobs if you've implemented those) and also to load-balance between rm3 instances.
+Remember, node.js is asynchronous but not parallel, so a single rm3 process can only utilize one CPU.
+You can tune the number of proxy processes against the number of rm3 processes as needed.

+Furthermore, the front-end proxy can handle tasks like DDoS protection.

 ### Avoid giving users access